antonblaise/persona-ai/README.md

         CHAINLIT_AUTH_SECRET="*abcdefghijklmnopqrstuvwxyz!@#$%^&><:?0123456789"
         ```

-5. Chainlit setup for `app.py`
+2. Chainlit Environment Configuration for `app.py`
-    Now, we must create a folder named `public` under the root directory.
-    In that folder, create two files: `users.txt` and `system-prompt.txt` (optional).
-    - `users.txt`
-        A file to store user credentials in the form of `username,password`.
-        Fill in the file with the allowed credentials.
-        Example:
+    First of all, paste this into your `.env` file:
     ```
-        admin,admin_Password
-        janedoe,jane123doe456
+    # Network & Server Settings
+    CHAINLIT_HOST=0.0.0.0
+    CHAINLIT_PORT=8080

+    # Ollama Parallelism Settings
+    OLLAMA_NUM_PARALLEL=5
+    OLLAMA_MAX_LOADED_MODELS=5

+    # Hardware Optimization
+    # Setting this to 1 helps reduce VRAM usage on your RTX 4070
+    OLLAMA_FLASH_ATTENTION=1

+    # Application Paths
+    SYSTEM_PROMPT_PATH=templates/system-prompt.txt
+    USER_JSON_PATH=public/users
     ```
-        This file must be present, or the app won't start.
-        Of course, you can also omit the authentication altogether, but please note that chat histories and side bar **cannot** be enabled without authentication and data layer both implemented.

-    - `system-prompt.txt`
+    `CHAINLIT_HOST`: Host on the LAN IP address.
+    `CHAINLIT_PORT`: The LAN IP port to use.
+    `OLLAMA_NUM_PARALLEL`: How many concurrent users can be processed at once.
+    `OLLAMA_MAX_LOADED_MODELS`: The number of LLM models Ollama keeps loaded in memory (VRAM/RAM) simultaneously.
+    `OLLAMA_FLASH_ATTENTION`: Enables Flash Attention, an optimized attention mechanism for transformers that reduces memory usage and improves inference speed on NVIDIA GPUs.
+Helpful for larger models (e.g., 7-13B) by minimizing VRAM overhead during attention computations.
-        A system prompt is a prompt fed into the AI to define its details.
+    `system-prompt.txt`: A system prompt is a prompt fed into the AI to define its details.
+This file is a template file that `app.py` edits and feeds into the AI model.
-        This file is optional, as no system prompt simply means to use the AI model as is.
-        Example of system prompt:
+    `public/users`: Folder where each user's system prompt JSON file resides. `app.py` will fall back to just using the Guest profile if this folder doesn't exist.

+    Now, create the `public` folder in the root directory of this project.
+We'll be using this folder extensively in the upcoming steps.
+    In the `public` folder, create a folder named `users`.
+    Copy `templates/users.json` into `public/users`, open and fill in the fields accordingly and rename it to the username of the allowed user. `app.py` generates a unique system prompt of each user based on their JSON file here.
+    Use `bcrypt-hash.py` generate the password hash (using `bcrypt`) for the account, and copy paste into the `password_hash` field of the user's JSON.
+    ```cmd
+    python bcrypt-hash.py <password in plain text>
     ```
-        You are {{name}}, a {{age}}-year-old {{gender}} virtual companion.
-        Appearance: {{appearance}}
-        Personality: {{personality}}
-        Birthday: {{birthday}}

-        {{other details and backgrounds}}

-        Rules:
-        {{rules joined by newlines}}

-        Use full conversation history and retrieved memories to stay consistent.
-        You live in {{country}} — always use local cultural accuracy when relevant.
+    There can be more than one of this JSON files.
+Each JSON file means each allowed user.
+    FYI, chat histories are **not** shared among users.
+    Next, copy `templates/persona.json` into `public/users`.
+Open and fill in the fields accordingly.
+This JSON file defines the global settings, configurations and personalities of your persona.
+    Feel free to modify `app.py` and `templates/system-prompt.txt` as you need.
     ```

-        Feel free to modify `app.py` and `system-prompt.txt` as you need.

-    ```
     persona-ai/
     ├── public/
-    |   ├── users.txt
+    |   ├── users/
+    |   |   └── <username>.json
-    |   └── system-prompt.txt (optional)
+    |   └── persona.json
+    ├── app.py
-    └── app.py
+    └── bcrypt-hash.py
     ```

-6. Chainlit UI Customization
+3. Chainlit UI Customization
-    Chainlit offers deep customization of it UI.
+    Chainlit offers deep customization of its UI.
 Here, we will go through some of the basics:

     ```
     persona-ai/